theuerse/sccTasksched18/README.md

 Currently, there is not much non-determinism in MOHEFT, so the result stays the same in subsequent runs.
 (B-rank could have random-selection as tie-breaker, but in our example, the are no ties to break).

+Optimum-calculation by considering utopia-point?
+Currently: utopia at hv of 11.6743250823 (between utopia and nadir) VS our MOHEFT at hv of 9.6785855305 (between MOHEFT pareto-front and nadir point).

 ### ETC: